LoginRadius/engineering-portal/content/blog/stackexchange-8-best-resources-every-developer-must-follow/index.md

 **3.** [**How can I review my own code?**](http://ish.re/HDPF)

-Have you ever reviewed your own code?
+Have you ever reviewed your code?
 It’s always a fun thing to do…  Coding standards and code quality are equally important factors that feed into software quality.
 In this thread, you’ll find best practices for self-code review that will help improve the quality of the overall software or web application.

 URL : [http://ish.re/HDPF](http://ish.re/HDPF)

 **4.** [**Must read books for programmers**](http://ish.re/HDPJ)

 Books are useful for everyone, regardless of your profession.
 They impart plenty of information into your brain, which you then process and output as a skill.
 In this thread, you’ll find a list of helpful books to read as a developer.
-You can choose what to read based on the technology and system you are familiar with, but my personal favorite is “**code complete**.”
+You can choose what to read based on the technology and system you are familiar with, but my personal favourite is “**code complete**.”

 URL : [http://ish.re/HDPJ](http://ish.re/HDPJ)

 **5.** [**How to improve programming skills?**](http://ish.re/HDPL)

-We programmers are always looking to improve our coding skills, but sometimes only writing code is not enough.
+We, programmers, are always looking to improve our coding skills, but sometimes only writing code is not enough.
 This thread has some tips and tricks for how you can improve.

 URL : [http://ish.re/HDPL](http://ish.re/HDPL)